Department of Public WorksPublic Services Building

 - Watermain breaks or repairs at lower elevation than the service point

 - High water flow from the water system, such as a break in the line, or firefighting use

 - Undersized piping

 Backpressure on the flow happens when downstream pressure is greater than the supply pressure.

-Back pressure can occur when the following are connected to the drinking water system
+Back pressure can occur when the following connections are made to the drinking water system:

 - A non-potable system with pumping system is inter-connected

 - Heat exchange